azdavis/azdavis.net/posts/define-pl-01.md

 We'll represent integers with integer literals like $\mathtt{123}$ or
 $\mathtt{-456}$ or $\mathtt{0}$.
 There are infinitely many integers, and thus infinitely many such possible literals.
-Practical considerations like a "maximum integer size" will be ignored for now.
+Practical considerations like a maximum integer size will be ignored for now.

 We'll represent booleans with $\mathtt{true}$ and $\mathtt{false}$ literals.